Sign in →

 Identifying allergens:

--Responsible for allergic response and/or anaphylactic episode
+-Responsible for allergic response or anaphylactic episode

 -To confirm sensitization prior to beginning immunotherapy